Wheelchair Robot Navigation in Outdoor Environments

 Low cost prosthesic limbs were designed and printed by a 3D printer.
 The aim is to produce a controllable prosthetic limbs at the low price cost.
 The prototype can be moved by electromyogram signals from arm muscles.
 We are working on deep learning implementations for controlling the 3D-printed prostheses.

 We have developed a robot for human arm rehabilitation.
 The robot assists arm movements in different modes.
 The robot can be conveniently controlled by a smartphone application which connected to the robot via bluetooth connection.

-We have developed a robot for human upper arm rehabilitation.
-The robot moves human arm in different patterns.
-In addition, by using the camera the human improves the arm motion by tracking the robot motion.
+We have developed a robot for human ankle rehabilitation.
+The robot moves human ankle in different patterns.
+The robot can be controlled manually by human or move automatically by the programmed patterns.
 Now we are working on learning by immitation, where the robot learns the best training technics.

 Brain Machine Interface

 The mobile robot ability to navigate autonomously in its environment is very important.
 Even though the advances in technology, robot self-localization and goal directed navigation in complex environments are still challenging tasks.
 We propose a novel method for robot navigation based on rat`s brain signals (Local Field Potentials).
 We developed an algorithm by which the robot learned to imitate the rat`s decision-making by mapping the rat`s brain signals into its own actions.
 Finally, the robot learned to integrate the internal states as well as external sensors in order to localize and navigate in the complex environment.